-The best general introduction to church records are by James G Ryan (editor), Irish Church Records (Dublin, 2001) and by Steven C ffeary-Smyrl, Dictionary of Dublin Dissent: Dublin's Protestant Dissenting Meeting Houses, 1660-1920 (Dublin, 2009).
+The best general introduction to church records are by James G. Ryan (editor), Irish Church Records (Dublin, 2001) and by Steven C. Smyrl, Dictionary of Dublin Dissent: Dublin's Protestant dissenting meeting houses, 1660-1920 (Dublin, 2009).

-Prerogative Court will of Daniel Magenis of Castlewellan, county Down, dated 6 October 1714 NAI, Prerogative Court Will Book, folios 147-148 \to ofmy will have full power and lawfull authority lovenew and lease or Lease by me here before made and to selt and let and make lease of allo any part of the vaid and sand premities the mansion house only excepted for three lives or waty one years which least longest provided he my sonor they noto shall hereafter become seized by virtue of my so will shall set the landsolhe best advantage and this my further intent and meaning that my said son meredith or those who shall be seved under the limitations of my will shall dre leavening its we made and female then simpower him or them to charge my said lands with three hund pounds for each younger the let either by will or deed on witness whereof I have hereunto put my hand and cale the day and year for habove written de clareing this to be part of my will, more: Workman (org) Signed Sealed and published the day sugar first above written in the presence of we Edw Overend pools of the organ Rodgon
+Prerogative Court will of Daniel Magenis, of Castlewillan, County Down, dated 6 October 1714.
+Reference: NAI, Prerogative Court Will Book, folios 147-8 ofmy will have full power and lawfull authority wrings and lease or lease by me heretofore made and to rett and let and make lease of allo any part of the raid. and and premise with man won to we conly excepted for three lives or not you years which least longest provided he my sonor hier who whall hereafter beame seized by writer of my so will shall with allowed blue best advantage and this my further intent and meaning that my said son meredith or those who whall be weized under the limitations of my will shall dre leavening if we made and funde then simpower him or than to charge my said conduction there hund prounds for each younger theter adder by will or deed on whithey where of have her and putting hand and call the day the under first above written declareing this to be part of my will more.
+Workman (eng) Signed dealed and published the day the year first above written in the presence of in.
+Edw Overend - John Hart - Bryan Rodgow -